auditOne/documentation/markdowns/Importance_of_choosing_the_right_validator.md

 ## Last but not least

-When choosing the type of validator you fits yout needs, you should look for:
+When choosing the type of validator that fits your needs, you should look for:

 - **Reliability**: Choose a validator that knows what they’re doing.
 Favor providers with proven experience validating on the network you want to support.